PyO3/pyo3/guide/src/class.md

 }
 ```

-Note that defining a class attribute of the same type as the class will make the class unusable.
-Attempting to use the class will cause a panic reading `Recursive evaluation of type_object`.
-As an alternative, if having the attribute on instances is acceptable, create a `#[getter]` which
-uses a `GILOnceCell` to cache the attribute value.
-Or add the attribute to a module instead.

 ## Callable objects

 To specify a custom `__call__` method for a custom class, the method needs to be annotated with